Amogh1221/genral_notes/docs/NanoRush-500.md

 An encoder-only model (14 layers, 8 heads, 512 hidden size, 32,000 custom vocab size) designed to classify user prompts.
 Crucially, the router performs a **"Double Duty" 20-way classification**, treating every single adapter (e.g., Evol-Instruct vs. Magicoder) as an independent label.
 This gives us the fine-grained signal needed for "True MoE" blending, without sacrificing the safety of Domain-level routing.
 *   **Proxy Capacity Test:** Before full pretraining, a randomly initialized 61.48M model will be quickly fine-tuned on the routing dataset as a cheap sanity check to verify sufficient classification capacity.
 *   **Pretraining:** Uses the exact same `corpus.txt` built in Phase 1, but bounded to Chinchilla scaling laws for ~61M parameters, preserving the base model's compute budget.
-*   **Fine-Tuning:** Downsampled stratified training (~16,000 rows extracted from *each* of the 20 adapter datasets).
-An explicit 80/10/10 Train/Val/Test split will be maintained (decontaminated against downstream evals) to ensure the reported Router Accuracy is completely honest and unbiased.
+*   **Fine-Tuning (Synthetic Multi-Turn Augmentation):** The dataset is downsampled to **~8,000 rows per adapter** (160k total) to ensure rapid convergence on a single RTX 3060.
+To train BERT for the "5 concatenated prompts" inference logic, the training data is augmented: ~20% isolated prompts, ~40% same-domain concatenated histories, and ~40% cross-domain histories (labeled as the domain of the *final* prompt to teach Recency Bias).
+An explicit 80/10/10 Train/Val/Test split will be maintained.

 ---